Jaws: The Revenge: Filming

 The film was shot in the Super 35 format, with Arriflex cameras equipped with Zeiss Superspeed lenses for underwater sequences.
 Cinematographer John McPherson also supervised the underwater unit, which was headed by Pete Romano.
 Whereas underwater photography was normally filmed with an anamorphic lens, requiring overhead lighting, Romano filmed these "sequences with Zeiss, a 35 mm super-speed lens, which allows the natural ambiance to come through on film."

 A frame from the sequence where the shark is destroyed, showing a shark model.
 Henry Millar was awarded for "Worst Visual Effects" at the 1987 Golden Raspberry Awards.

 The special effects team, headed by Henry Millar, had arrived at South Beach, Nassau on January 12, 1987, almost a month before principal photography commenced there.
 In the official press release, Millar says that when he became involved "we didn't even have a script ... but as the story developed and they started telling us all what they wanted ...
 I knew this wasn't going to be like any other shark anyone had ever seen."

 The shark was to be launched from atop an 88 ft long platform, made from the trussed turret of a 30 ft crane, and floated out into Clifton Bay.
-While the sharks for the first two Jaws films were pneumatically operated, the larger shark used in Revenge and more precise movements led to a decision to power this shark hydraulically.
+While the sharks for the first two Jaws films were pneumatically operated, the larger shark used in Revenge and the need for more precise movements led to a decision to power this shark hydraulically.
 According to Hydraulics & Pneumatics magazine, "the articulated shark was mounted on top of a hydraulically operated scissor lift ... which raised and lowered the shark so it would appear that he had surfaced or submerged."
 The carriage was capable of propelling "the shark through the water at speeds to 7 [knots]" (7 kn).
 Seven sharks, or segments, were constructed from a combination of fibreglass, a metal frame and latex skin.
 The models were operated from a platform capable of rotating 180 degrees underwater, with a hydraulic arm operating the sharks.

 Two models were fully articulated, two were made for jumping, one for ramming, one was a half shark (the top half), and one was just a fin.
 The two fully articulated models each had 22 sectioned ribs and movable jaws covered by a flexible water-based latex skin, measured 25 ft in length and weighed 2500 lb.
 Each tooth was half-a-foot long and as sharp as it looked.
 All models were housed under cover ... in a secret location on the island.